AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Introduction

 \section{Introduction}

-Knee osteoarthritis (OA) is among the most prevalent degenerative musculoskeletal disorders, imposing substantial burden through chronic pain, reduced mobility, and diminished quality of life.
-Radiographic Kellgren--Lawrence (KL) grading \cite{kellgren1957kl} remains one of the most widely adopted clinical standards to characterize OA severity, typically ranging from Grade~0 (no OA) to Grade~4 (severe OA).
-Automating KL grading from plain radiographs could reduce workload and inter-observer variation and facilitate population-scale screening.
+Knee osteoarthritis (OA) represents one of the most pervasive degenerative musculoskeletal pathologies, precipitating a profound global health burden characterized by chronic nociception, progressive mobility impairment, and substantially diminished quality of life.
+The radiographic Kellgren--Lawrence (KL) grading system\cite{kellgren1957kl} persists as the paramount clinical gold standard for stratifying OA severity, delineating progression from Grade 0 (unremarkable) to Grade 4 (severe morphological degradation)\cite{peterfy2004worms}.
+The automation of KL grading via plain radiographs harbors immense potential to alleviate clinical workloads, mitigate inter-observer variability, and expedite population-level diagnostic screening.